maarten-pennings/6502/2emulation/README.md

  62762056us 002 1 00
 ```

- - We see the 6502 looping JMP 0000 call
+- We see the 6502 looping JMP 0000 calls (e.g. at 62728408us and another at 62730280us).
- - At 62737744us there is the IRQ (you can not see that from this line)
+- At 62737744us there is the IRQ (you can not see that from this line).
- - We have the two internal cycles
+- We have the two internal cycles.
- - We have the 3 pushes (to 100, 1ff, 1fe)
+- We have the 3 pushes (to 100, 1ff, 1fe).
- - Note the the 3 pushes indeed have the R/nW flag being 0 (first time, jaayy)
+- Note the the 3 pushes indeed have the R/nW flag 0 (first time, jaayy)
- - We have a read from 3fe (FFFE) and 3ff (FFFF), remember we capture only 12 address bits
+- We have a read from 3fe (FFFE) and 3ff (FFFF), the IRQ vector (remember we capture only 12 address bits).
- - Next, the program counter switches to 000
+- Next, the program counter switches to 000.
- - A second touch of the wire did not cause a second FFFE/FFFF lookup.
+- A second touch of the wire did not cause a second FFFE/FFFF lookup (presumably because I is now set).
- - I think we were lucky: we started with I=0.
-I now believe that a reset does not guarantee this.
+- I think we were lucky: we started with I cleared.
+I now believe that a 6502 reset does not guarantee this.

 Success, interrupt fully matches our model.

 ## 2.6.
 Emulate ROM

 The Nano now controls the clock of the 6502, but it also reads the (well, most) address lines.
 And it is connected to the data lines.
-What prevents us from writing a sketch that has a 1k array (remember we
-capture 10 address lines which can address 1024 locations), indexes that array with the received address,
-retrieves the byte at that location, and write the value of that byte to the data lines?
+What prevents us from writing a sketch that has a 1k array (remember we capture 10 address lines which can address 1024 locations), indexes that array with the received address, retrieves the byte at that location, and write the value of that byte to the data lines?

 Nothing.
 This basically implements a ROM.

+Just a ROM for now, in the [next section](#27-Emulate-RAM) we go one step further and emulate RAM too.

-Since the Nano now writes to the data lines in addition to the 6502, there is a risky situation: if one
-writes 0 and the other writes 1, we get a short circuit.
+Since the Nano now writes to the data lines in addition to the 6502, there is a risky situation: if one writes 0 and the other writes 1, we get a short circuit.
 So I decided to add (1k) resistors on the line.
 A 5V short then causes a 5mA current.
 Hope both chips can handle that.
-A 10k was too high for me.
+A 10k felt too high for me.

 ![The Nano as ROM (schematics)](nano-rom.png)